troyat88/weekonehw/README.md

 ## Changes made to CSS
 1. Restructured CSS style sheet so that styling flowed with the order of elements in CSS.
 2. Decluttered by using one class where multiple classes were created to style child elements of "main" and "aside" parent elements.
-Reflected changes made in HTML.
+Selectors reflect changes made in HTML.
-3. Added comments in CSS to mark what sections were being styled.
+3. Added comments in CSS to mark what sections were being styled, to assist in making future changes to styling easier.
 ---
  ## Link to deployed site
  https://troyat88.github.io/weekonehw/